Alexander-Heinz/alexander-heinz.github.io/_posts/2021-03-01-animated-barplots.md

 animated <-
   # create a ggplot with ..
   ggplot(formatted, aes(rank, group = country,
         fill = as.factor(country), color = as.factor(country))) +
   # the aesthetics for the bars: y position, height, alpha is the opacity
   geom_tile(aes(y = cases/2,
                 height = cases,
                 width = 0.9), alpha = 0.8, color = NA) +
-  # the labels for the countries in front, the paste0 needs to be there for the right position
+  # the labels for the countries in front, the paste0
+  # needs to be there for the right position
   geom_text(aes(y = 0, label = paste(country, " ")), vjust = 0.1, hjust = 1) +
-  # the labels for the numbers. somehow this only works with the labels for rounded numbers like that.
+  # the labels for the numbers.
   geom_text(aes(y=cases, label = paste0(Value_lbl), hjust = 0)) +
   # flip the coordinate system, clip off for the right display
   coord_flip(clip = "off", expand = FALSE) +
   # reverse the x-scale to have the largest bar on top
   scale_x_reverse() +
-  # to make the background grid lines moving (view_follow creates warnings but can be ignored)
   scale_y_continuous(labels = scales::comma) +
+  # to make the background grid lines moving, use view_follow
   view_follow() +
   # this is for removing redundant labels etc:
   guides(color = FALSE, fill = FALSE) +
+  # change background & theme
   theme(axis.line=element_blank(),
         axis.text.x=element_blank(),
         axis.text.y=element_blank(),